varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 Whilst it can work sometimes, the method is just unreliable.
 It's not certain that the DOM will be ready by the time of the script loaded.
-Loading every plugin as a separate file would definitely slow down the page loading.
+Loading every plugin as a separate file definitely slows down the page loading.
 In addition, this is just ugly.

 Then, as it's need for a page to be loaded when running scripts, logically an